-The four mandatory annual reports so far published on California’s experiment with assisted suicide contain very minimal data.
+The five mandatory annual reports so far published on California’s experiment with assisted suicide contain very minimal data.

 There is anecdotal evidence from a patient and a doctor that health insurers in California are refusing to cover treatments but offering to pay for assisted suicide.

 In September 2018 the law was changed so it is no longer an offence to deliberately advise or encourage a person to commit suicide using the procedures for assisted suicide.